jamescherti/pdfcipher/README.md

 pdfcipher dec file1.pdf file2.pdf file3.pdf
 ```

-If the entered password is correct, the tool will attempt to use it for all the other files.
-If any file fails to be decrypted, the tool will prompt you to re-enter the password for convenience:
+If the entered password is correct, the tool will attempt to use it to decrypt all the other files.
+If any file fails to be decrypted, the tool will prompt you to re-enter the password for convenience.

 ## License